Harkeerat2002/bachelor-project-scripts/README.md

 - `search_results.py`
 - `search_results.csv`

+## Results:

+All the results are stored under the directory `results`.

 ## Python Libraries Needed:
 I am using Python 3.8.5.
 With Python installed, I am using Conda to manage the environment.
 The following libraries are needed to run the scripts:
 ```bash